ros-hybrid-behaviour-planner/so_coordinator/README.md

 * **preconditions**: to specify preconditions of RHBP behaviours
 * **goals**: RHBP Goals (e.g. from package rhbp_core)

-Not all components have to be specified, e.g. when no goal is needed in the implementation, the goal dictionary can be left empty.
+Not all components have to be specified, e.g. when no goal is needed in the implementation, the goals dictionary can be left empty.

 Except for the buffer and preconditions, each component definition follows the same structure: